Workplace Advisory & Compliance

 Conversations, opportunity to respond and improvement plans

 Performance conversations should be planned, with the manager and employee given a clear understanding of the purpose and outcome of the meeting.
 Where a performance concern is raised, the employee should be given an opportunity to respond, to put forward their own view, and to identify any context the manager may not have seen.
+The opportunity to respond should be genuine — sufficient notice of what will be discussed, the option of a support person where appropriate, and time to consider any material being relied on.

 Where formal improvement plans are used, they should specify the expectations, the support to be provided, the timeframe and the review points.
 Plans that do not specify what success looks like are difficult to manage to conclusion.
+Plans should also state what will happen if the expectations are met and what will happen if they are not, so the employee can engage with the process on a clear footing.

 Documentation should be coherent across the matter rather than scattered.
 A single case file — expectations, evidence, conversations, responses, decisions — is the most reliable record.
+Where independent input from workplace advisory is useful at a decision point, it should be obtained while the decision is still open rather than after it has been made.

 How AWS supports performance management

 AWS supports employers in designing performance management frameworks, training managers in procedural fairness, and reviewing individual matters where independent input is useful.
+The work is configured to integrate with the organisation's existing performance and HR systems rather than running alongside them.

 What employers should review